-The opening sentence begins with a big beautiful letter “S,” like the same way Spongebob Sqaurepants wrote the word “The” to begin his homework assignment.
+The opening sentence begins with a big beautiful letter “S,” the same way Spongebob Squarepants wrote the word “The” to begin his homework assignment.

 Where to even begin?
 I started reading this novel, and I am nowhere finished with it.
 But I can spoil it just a bit for context and to entice you to buy a copy before it goes out of print.

 The novel begins with a snarky opening sentence.
 “The word could’ve been tweeted by a bird.”
-Not an actual bird, but a pun related to Twitter and how the novel, or any longform prose, is downplayed as technology progresses.
-As if the novel itself could of been Tweeted online than take form as a 1000 page art piece with detailed art by the writer himself.
+Not an actual bird, but a pun related to Twitter and how the novel, or any long-form prose, is downplayed as technology progresses.
+As if the novel itself could have been Tweeted online and then taken the form of a 1000-page art piece with detailed art by the writer himself.
 The novel becomes an art object to collect and preserve than a snippet of data that is read online, and forgotten while the reader moves on to the next.
-Is Kurtagić talking about his own public disappearance?
+Is Kurtagić talking about his public disappearance?

-To best put it in the words of Dr. Gabriel Rockhill,
+To best put it in the words of Dr. Gabriel Rockhill,1

 Kurtagić has since distanced himself from “extreme politics.”
 And a simple Google Search can bring up shitlib attacks on his character from whitewashed blog sites.
-Other bloggers, like Brett Stevens, continues to associate with the far-right while hanging on with the metal subculture.
-I’m surprised that Stevens or Kurtagić haven’t collaborated with one another, considering that both subcultures are associated with the same interests they love.
+Other bloggers, like Brett Stevens, continue to associate with the far-right while hanging on with the metal subculture.
+I’m surprised that Stevens and Kurtagić haven’t collaborated, considering that both subcultures are associated with the same interests they love.
 Nonetheless, Rockhill is correct that there is a larger “social totality” beyond the pettiness of which white people belong at a hardcore basement show in bumfuck Columbus, Ohio.
-And far from this high school drama and failed optics of yesteryear, Angel still packs a punch to the reader with it’s vividly detailed narration.
+And far from this high school drama and failed optics of yesteryear, Angel still packs a punch to the reader with its vividly detailed narration.

 The first chapter opens up with Angel struggling to find his words.
-Constantly, he is embarrassed about himself and insecure of his presence.
-He studders with his words, and afraid about the outcome.
-And always outcome is against him.
-It feels all to real with most young men that have to suffer through a society that hates them for being polite.
-For a bit, I thought of Daniel Handler’s A Series of Unfortunate Events, where the protagonists of the story go though tragedy and horror in a steampunk universe.
-Angel has that same vibe, if only we see it through the art direction of Kurtagić and through an additional movie direction by Henry Selick.
-The narrative is fast and cartoony at times, but it’s a solid impact upon the senses.
+Constantly, he is embarrassed about himself and insecure about his presence.
+He shudders with his words and is afraid about the outcome.
+And always outcome is always against him.
+It feels all too real with most young men who have to suffer through a society that hates them for being polite.
+For a bit, I thought of Daniel Handler’s A Series of Unfortunate Events, where the protagonists of the story go through tragedy and horror in a steampunk universe.
+Angel has that same vibe if only we see it through the art direction of Kurtagić and an additional movie direction by Henry Selick.
+The narrative is fast and cartoony at times, but it has a solid impact on the senses.
 The second chapter throws Angel into a classroom with liberal federal agents and all that comes with it.
 Do I need to explain more?

 Angel spills into the philosophy of Kurtagić.
 The obstacles Angel must face are all advocates of egalitarianism, and the smallest critique of them leads Angel into trouble.
 I’m still in the middle of all this calamity, and Kurtagić might as well produced the Infinite Jest or Gravity’s Rainbow for the illiterate generation hooked onto smartphone screens.
 It’s a fantastic read, and I see a future movie being made out of this script in the next decade or so.